jakewvincent/jakewvincent.github.io/discourse-sim.md

 The common ground is the set of propositions mutually accepted by all participants.
 It starts empty and grows as participants assert, accept information, and resolve issues that are up for discussion.
 A proposition enters the CG only when it's been publicly committed to *and* accepted by the relevant parties.
 The CG represents the established shared understanding (what everyone has agreed to treat as true).

 The word "accepted" is important here.
 Following Stalnaker (2002), the CG is a matter of common *acceptance* and not necessarily of common *belief*.
 A participant can accept a proposition for the purposes of the conversation, proceeding as though it were true, without recording it as a held belief.
 A participant might accept the other's assertion that "the earliest available time is Thursday" (in order to move the conversation forward) while privately believing an earlier slot must exist.
 The system reflects this possibility, since the CG and an agent's private beliefs are implemented as separate structures that can diverge.
-When any new CG content contradicts an agent's existing belief, the agent's Belief Revision Function determines whether the private belief is updated, but the BRF can lead the agent to reject the revision.
+When any new CG content contradicts an agent's existing belief, the agent's Belief Revision Style (BRS) influences whether the private belief is updated, and the BRS can lead the agent to reject the revision.
 So the common ground tracks the *discursive* state (what's been established through discourse moves) rather than *doxastic* states (what participants privately believe to be true).

 ### The Table

 The Table contains items that are under active discussion: questions, proposals, requests, and assertions.
 These create conversational pressure toward resolution.
 Items on the Table demand attention by appearing in a discourse briefing that prompts each agent to complete their turn: a question needs an answer, a proposal needs acceptance or rejection, a request needs acknowledgment or an answer, etc. This pressure helps drive the conversation forward.

-Items on the Table have a lifecycle, beginning as **`active`**, and can transition to **`awaiting acceptance`** (when an answer has been uttered but not yet accepted), **`resolved`** (whether accepted or rejected), **`amended`** (replaced by a revised version, which closes the original item and adds a new active item), or **`retracted`** (withdrawn by the original speaker).
+Items on the Table have a lifecycle, beginning as **`active`**, and can transition to **`staged`** (when an answer has been uttered but not yet accepted), **`resolved`** (whether accepted or rejected), **`superseded`** (replaced by a revised version, which closes the original item and adds a new active item), **`withdrawn`** (retracted by the original speaker), or **`contested`** (challenged or disputed by another participant).

 The four item types reflect different kinds of conversational pressure: